MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### WebSQLNonSecureContextEnabled

-  #### Force WebSQL in non-secure contexts to be enabled (deprecated)
+  #### Force WebSQL in non-secure contexts to be enabled

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.

   #### Supported versions:

-  - On Windows and macOS since 107, until 110
+  - On Windows and macOS since 107 or later

   #### Description

-  This policy is deprecated because it is a temporary policy to support WebSQL in non-secure contexts.
-It won't work in Microsoft Edge as soon as version 110.
+  WebSQL in non-secure contexts is on by default as of Microsoft Edge 105.
 If you enable this policy, WebSQL in non-secure contexts will be enabled.
 If you disable or don't configure this policy, WebSQL in non-secure contexts will follow the default settings of the broser.